 Wisconsin Act 172: Youth Athlete Concussion Law.
-A student athlete must complete this concussion form (once for the school year) prior to participating in their first season.
+A student athlete must complete the concussion form (once per year for that school year) prior to participating in their first season.
 This form MUST be completed online under your family access prior to the start of the season in order to be able to participate.